webdev-dave/reddit-museum/README.md

 ## To Do List

 - animate gallery (using css animations)
+- gallery buttons should change style if there are no more prev/next images
 - add cute logo/ico
 - add title/artist-description
 - add searchBar
+- create an array of search keywords out of every individual title word
 - add browseArtByGenre menu (selector)

 ## Must-Fix/Bugs